conduitio-labs/conduit-connector-oracle/README.md

 ## Destination

-The Oracle Destination takes a `record.Record` and parses it into a valid SQL query.
+The Oracle Destination takes a `sdk.Record` and parses it into a valid SQL query.
 The Destination is designed to handle different payloads and keys.
-Because of this, each record is individually parses and upsertes.
+Because of this, each record is individually parsed and upserted.

 ### Table name

-If a record contains a `table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
+If a record contains a `table` property in its metadata, it will be inserted in that table, otherwise, it will fall back to use the table configured in the connector.
 Thus, a Destination can support multiple tables in a single connector, as long as the user has proper access to those tables.

 ### Upsert Behavior

-If the target table already contains a record with the same key, the Destination will upsert with its current received values.
-Because Keys must be unique, this can lead to overwriting and potential data loss, so the keys must be correctly assigned from the Source.
+If the target table already contains a record with the same key, the Destination will still upsert the new record value.
+Since keys must be unique, this can lead to overwriting and potential data loss, so the keys must be correctly assigned from the Source.

 ### Configuration Options